footing-org/footing/docs/creating_templates.rst

 more about how to make your own cookiecutter template, consult the `cookiecutter docs <https://cookiecutter.readthedocs.io/en/latest/>`_.

-After you have created a template and published it to Github or Gitlab, it will be displayed with ``footing ls`` and can also be used by ``footing setup``.
+After you have created a template and published it to Github or Gitlab, it will be displayed with ``footing ls`` and can also be used by ``footing init``.
 There is no additional setup required.
 Make sure the description of your repo is filled in, because that will be returned when users type ``footing ls -l``.

 Making Project Creation Seamless with Cookiecutter Hooks